-- maintain multiple simultaneous registrations, so that a copy of each datagram will be tunneled to each active care-of address - deregister specific care-of addresses while retaining other mobility bindings, and - discover the address of a home agent if the mobile node is not configured with this information.
+- discover its home address, if the mobile node is not configured with this information. - maintain multiple simultaneous registrations, so that a copy of each datagram will be tunneled to each active care-of address - deregister specific care-of addresses while retaining other mobility bindings, and

+- discover the address of a home agent if the mobile node is not configured with this information.